bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Clear
+- Partly Cloudy
-- 80% humidity
+- 87% humidity
 - 2 mph wind
-- 8% cloud cover
+- 53% cloud cover
 - 167 AQI 🟥
 - 0.24 inches of rain in the past 24 hours
 - 1.54 inches of rain expected in the next 72 hours